oliverschwarz/kirby-oliverschwarz/README.md

 # oliverschwarz-kirby

-This is a repository to host my personal website backend based on the cm system Kirby 3.
+This is a repository to host my the custom adjustments for my personal website backend based on the cm system Kirby 4.
 It contains the templates and chunks that I need in the backend to run the site.

 ## Structure